YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For international patients, this point is even more important.
 If you traveled for surgery and then returned home, you still need a clear medical contact route with your clinic.

-If you are specifically worried that dark scabbing may point to necrosis or that scabs came off with grafts, I explain those concerns in more detail separately.
+If you are specifically worried that dark scabbing may point to necrosis or that scabs came off with grafts, I explain those concerns separately.

-What photos help your clinic judge the problem?
+Useful photos help the clinic judge the problem

-When a patient sends me a concern after surgery, the photos matter.
+When you send a concern after surgery, the photos matter.
 A useful photo is clear, recent, and taken in normal light.
 It should show the whole concerned area first, then a closer view if needed.
 An extreme close photo can make every pore look alarming and may hide the real pattern.

 I need to know the surgery day, the day after surgery when the photo was taken, whether pain is increasing, whether there is fever, whether there is fluid or smell, and whether the area is spreading or slowly improving.
 The trend often tells me more than one dramatic image.